History of Milton Keynes

 This history of Milton Keynes details its development from the earliest human settlements, through the plans for a 'new city' for 250,000 people in northern Southeast England, its subsequent urban design and development, to the present day.
-Milton Keynes is the largest settlement and only city in Buckinghamshire, founded in 1967.
+Milton Keynes, founded in 1967, is the largest settlement and only city in Buckinghamshire.
 At the 2021 census, the population of its urban area was estimated to have exceeded 256,000.

-Overview

-In the 1960s, the UK Government decided that a further generation of new towns in the South East of England was needed to relieve housing congestion in London.